ruiying-ocean/blog/content/about/index.md

 <img align="right" src="avatar.png" width="200"/>

-I am a Chinese PhD student at [School of Earth Sciences, University of Bristol](http://www.bristol.ac.uk/earthsciences/).
-I studied in Yangling and Guangzhou before my PhD.
+I grew up in China and received my Bachelor's and Master's degree in Northwest A&F University and Sun Yat-sen University, respectively.
+Then I spent four years in the UK to complete my PhD study at the University of Bristol.
+Now I am a Senior Research Associate at the [University of East Anglia](https://www.uea.ac.uk/about/school-of-environmental-sciences).

 I have a variety of interests, from programming to fitness/tennis, from natural sciences to music (ME playing guitar on the RHS!).
 This website is a combination of my blogs and a introduction of my research.

 ## Research 🔬

-I study climate, marine ecology and evolution, and biogeochemical cycles.
-The main interest of mine is to understand the fundamental mechanisms of the complex Earth system.
+I feel most curious about the fundamental regulation of the complex Earth system, including climate, marine ecosystem, and biogeochemical cycles.
 For example, why (marine) species become today's shape and have today's functions?
 Why some areas have more species than the other?
 Broadly speaking, what controls the fate of lives since its beginning, is it deterministic or stochastic?
 Below is the introduction of my research object and tool.

 ### Coastal marine ecosystem